 This program is offered online (except for the on-site clinical)

-The Great Falls College MSU Pharmacy Tech Program is a limited enrollment program, accepting a 23 of students each year.
+The Great Falls College MSU Pharmacy Tech Program is a limited enrollment program, accepting 23 students each year.
 Interested students are urged to contact the Program Director or the Advising & Career Center Advisors for student advising specific to program admission requirements and criteria for program acceptance.
+Students must complete the fall PHAR classes with a C- or higher to proceed to the spring semester.
+If a student does not pass the required courses with a C- or better, he/she will not be able to continue in the program and will need to apply for readmission into the program the following year.
+A student may take any required course a maximum of two (2 times).

 About 72 percent of pharmacy technicians work in retail pharmacies that are independently owned or part of a drugstore chain, grocery store, department store, or mass retailer.
 The other 18 percent are employed in hospitals, and a small proportion work in mail-order and Internet pharmacies, offices of physicians, pharmaceutical wholesalers, and the federal government.

-The U.S. Bureau of Labor and Statistics predicts the employment of pharmacy technicians to increase by 32 percent from 2006 to 2016, which is much faster than the average for all occupations.
-The 2008 median hourly wage in Montana was $13.78/hr with a median annual salary of $24, 289.
+The U.S. Bureau of Labor and Statistics predicts the employment of pharmacy technicians to increase by 20 percent from 2012 to 2022, which is much faster than the average for all occupations.
+The 2012 median hourly wage was $14.10/hr with a median annual salary of $29,320.

 Graduates are prepared to: